kaspernissen/docs.humio.com/content/release_notes/_index.md

 ### Added
 - Humio now support authenticating with [Google, Github and Atlassian/Bitbucket directly](/operation/installation/authentication#oauth), without the need to go through Auth0.
-This is part of our GDPR support for https://cloud.humio.com.
-There is no reason to send user information to a third party (Auth0).
+This is part of our GDPR efforts for our customers on cloud.humio.com, so as to avoid more third partes involved with your data than necessary.
+- Existing users on cloud.humio.com will need to re-authenticate the application 'humio' to use their account information.
-- New functions: `formatTime`, `ipLocation`, `rename`, `parseInt` (updated version of `to_radix_10` function), `stats`, `head`.
-See [query functions documentation](/searching_logs/query_functions/) for details.
+- The search language has several new functions: `formatTime`, `ipLocation`, `rename`,  `splitString`, `parseInt` (updated version of `to_radix_10` function), `stats`, `head`.
+See [query functions documentation](/searching_logs/query_functions/) for details of each one.
+- The `head()` function allows you to do deduplication by using `groupby([ field1, field2, ... ], function=head(1))`.
-- New syntax for computing multiple aggregates i.e., to compute both min and max`... | [min(foo), max(foo)] | ... `.
-This is shorthand for the `stats` function.
+- New syntax for computing multiple aggregates for example, to compute both min and max`... | [min(foo), max(foo)] | ... `.
+This syntax is shorthand for the `stats` function.
 - New convenience syntax for passing the `as=` parameter using assignment syntax.  `minx := min(x)` is equivalent to `min(x, as=minx)`.
 This can be used at top-level `|` between bars `|`, or within `[` array blocks `]`.
 - New convenience syntax for passing the `field=` parameter to a function using curly assignment syntax.  `ip_addr =~ cidr("127.0.0.1/24")` is equivalent to `cidr("127.0.0.1/24", field=ip_addr)`.
 This can also be used for regex i.e., `name =~ regex("foo.*")`.
-- The parser now tries to deal with left and right double quotes which can easily occur if you edit your queries in a word processor, i.e., `Protocol := “UDP - 17”`
+- The parser handles left and right double quotes which can easily occur if you edit your queries in a word processor, i.e., `Protocol := “UDP - 17”`
 - New naming convention for function names is `camelCase()` which is now reflected in documentation and examples.
 Functions are matched case-insensitively, so the change is backwards compatible.
 - Renamed the `alt` keyword to `case`.  `alt` will still work for a few releases but is now deprecated.

 ### Configuration Changes

-If you are using Auth0 you must update your Auth0 Application configuration and re-configure Humio(or start using your OAuth identity provider directly).
+If you are using Auth0 in your on-prem installation of Humio you must update your Auth0 Application configuration and re-configure Humio(or start using your OAuth identity provider directly).
 We at Humio will be happy to help.
 Below configuration changes are only relevant if Auth0 is used for authentication:

 - Users that are authenticated through Auth0 will need to configure the `PUBLIC_URL` [configuration option](/operation/installation/configuration#public_url), you MUST add add `$PUBLIC_URL/auth/auth0` to the list of callback URLs in your Auth0 Application.